 Have I chatted with you about the guest bedroom before?
 Why am I asking?
 I know the answer to this.
 Its no. And why have you never heard of this guest bedroom before or seen photos of it?
 Because its ugly.
 Let’s be honest.
 What room is usually last on the list when it comes…

 This was my first adventure with Rub ‘n Buff.
 A Rub ‘n Buff hardware makeover.
+This post contains affiliate links for your shopping convenience.
+Click here to read my full disclosure policy.
 It won’t be my last!
-If you haven’t heard of Rub ‘N Buff, it is this little tube of amazingness that is like a paint / paste / cream.
-You can get it in various shades of gold, pewter,…
+If you haven’t heard of Rub ‘N Buff, it is this little tube of amazingness that is like a paint…

 I love corbels.
 I love old corbels, new corbels, white corbels, red corbels, big corbels, small corbels.
 Get the point?
 I really love old corbels with some history, but they have been super expensive when I have found them anywhere.
 So, alas, I must settle for Home Depot corbels.
 For our master bedroom makeover, I…